raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 - 6 - Buttons, Accelerometer, and Microphone
 - 7 - All inputs enabled.

 Don't worry if you can't or don't wanna use any of these more involved inputs, by the way!
 They only make the difference in the event of a tie.
-If you definitively beat someone's score, you'll get a higher rank no matter what.-->
+If you definitively beat someone's score, you'll get a higher rank no matter what.

+> 💡 *When viewing scores in your Web browser, you can also determine what control combination was used.
+Take the last digit, and refer to the chart above to see what they used.
+For example, a score read-out of "304" would be a score of 30, using Buttons, Crank, and Accelerometer.*-->

 # Credits